ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The Camden journal._](https://chroniclingamerica.loc.gov/lccn/sn86053067/1874-11-05/ed-1/seq-1)

 #### 1874-11-05 &middot; Camden, S.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Presence of Mini&gt;.?Prof. Wilder, of
+Cornell Hniversity, gives these short rules
+for action in case of accident: Fur dust
+in the eyes, avoid rubbing, dash water into
+thorn; remove cinders, etc., with the round
+point of a lead pencil.
+Remove insects
+from the car by topid water; never put a
+hard instrument into the ear.
+If an arte, j
 ry is cut, compress above the wound; if a |
 vein is cut, compress below.
 If choked, j
 get upon all fours, and cough.
 For light